ttlion/sdtDBN/README.md

                                         supplied, output is written to
                                         terminal.
  -obs,--obsFile <file>                  File with the observations where
+                                        inference should be done.
+ -obsStatic,--obsStaticFile <file>      File with the static observations
+                                        to make inference.
+ -outInf,--outputInferenceFile <file>   Writes inference output to <file>.
+                                        If not supplied, inference output
+                                        is written to terminal.
-                                        inference should be done -obsStatic,--obsStaticFile <file>      File with the static observations to make inference -outInf,--outputInferenceFile <file>   File to write the inference performed -p,--numParents <int>                  Maximum number of parents from preceding time-slice(s).
+ -p,--numParents <int>                  Maximum number of parents from
+                                        preceding time-slice(s).
  -pm,--parameters                       Learns and outputs the network